Six months in, iMessage App Store growth slows as developers lose interest

 BuyPower aims to ease the pain of utility payments in Nigeria

-When the iMessage App Store first launched, its was touted at the next big platform for apps – a new way for developers to gain users and make money, and was followed by an initial surge of iMessage app downloads.
+When the iMessage App Store first launched, its was touted as the next big platform for apps – a new way for developers to gain users and make money, and was followed by an initial surge of iMessage app downloads.
 Now, however, the excitement is fading as is the app store’s growth.
 During the first few months after its debut, the iMessage App Store was seeing growth of over 100 percent month-over-month.
 Between January and February of this year, that’s dropped down to just 9 percent.

 According to a new report from app intelligence firm Sensor Tower, there are nearly 5,000 Message-enabled apps – the same number of iOS apps released in year one of the App Store.
 That should be a promising figure, given how much the iOS App Store has grown over time – it has 2.2 million apps as of January, 2017, Apple said.